autogluon/autogluon/docs/tutorials/text_prediction/index.rst

 Text Prediction
 ===============

 For supervised learning with text data, AutoGluon provides a simple `fit()` function that automatically produces high quality text prediction models.
+The input data can be a **multimodal data table**.
-In the data, each training example may be a sentence, short paragraph, or be comprised of multiple text fields (e.g. predicting how similar two sentences are).
+Each training example may be a sentence, a short paragraph, or be comprised of multiple text fields (e.g. predicting how similar two sentences are), or may contain other numeric and categorical features like the year and type of the product.
 The target values (labels) to predict may be continuous values (regression) or discrete categories (classification).
-A single call to `fit()` will train highly accurate neural networks on your provided text dataset, automatically leveraging accuracy-boosting techniques such as fine-tuning a pretrained BERT/ALBERT/ELECTRA model (transfer learning) and hyperparameter optimization.
+A single call to `predictor.fit()` will train highly accurate neural networks on your provided text dataset, automatically leveraging accuracy-boosting techniques such as fine-tuning a pretrained BERT/ALBERT/ELECTRA model (transfer learning) and hyper-parameter optimization.

 .. container:: cards